paulhayes/Sussex-PPE-mask-adapter/README.md

 # PPE Mask
-Takes HME filters, and connected to snorkelling full face mask.
+An adaptor that enables the addition of an HME filter to a widely available snorkelling full face mask.

 Creators of adaptor:
 https://customsurgical.de/en/free-3d-model-for-customizing-a-virus-protection-mask/